Prescribing Ricci curvature on homogeneous spaces: Examples

 Since $\ggo \simeq \sug(2)$ for $\epsilon=-1$ and $\ggo \simeq \slg_2(\RR)$ for $\epsilon=1$, we are covering in this example the cases of all left-invariant metrics on either $M=\SU(2)=G$ or $M=\Sl_2(\RR)=G$, depending on whether $\epsilon =\pm 1$.
 By writing any symmetric $2$-form with respect to the ordered basis $\{ X_1,X_2,X_3\}$, a straightforward computation gives that the Ricci tensor of the metric $g_{a,b,d}:=(a,b,d)$ equals (see \cite{Mln} or \cite{Btt}):

 It was proved in \cite[Theorem 6.1]{Hml} that in the case $M=\SU(2)$ (i.e., $\epsilon=-1$), for any positive $T=(T_1,T_2,T_3)$, there exists a unique metric $g_{a,b,d}$ and a unique $c>0$ such that $\ricci(g)=cT$.
-More recently, in \cite{Btt}, the PRP was completely solved for all unimodular $3$-dimensional Lie groups via this approach.
+More recently, in \cite{Btt}, the PRP was completely solved for all unimodular $3$-dimensional Lie groups via this approach (there is a mistake in \cite[Theorem 4.1, (iii)]{Btt}, due to the fact that condition in \cite[Lemma 4.4, (ii)]{Btt} never holds).

 It follows from \eqref{ric-dim3} that none of the following metrics is Ricci locally invertible:

 \begin{enumerate}[{ $\bullet$}] \item If $\epsilon=-1$, then $\ricci(g_{1,b,1-b})= (1,0,0)$ for any $0<b<1$.